 Parents are asked to inform the school of any dietary needs, including any food allergies their child has, whether their child is a vegetarian and also if the school needs to take into consideration any cultural, ethnic religious needs.
-All individual food needs are entered on the yearly entry records and updated regularly.
-These are entered on to the computer system.
+All individual food needs are recorded on the student record and updated when required.
+In the case of a food allergy, parents are provided with a form for Caterlink who will provide in a special allergy menu for each child.
 The canteen staff and MDSAs are informed of the individual needs.
 School staff are also made aware of particular dietary needs through information sheets given out.
 This information is securely stored in classrooms.
 Supply Staff are made aware of medical folders.